a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/02. Arrays and Nested Arrays/README.txt

 The input comes as array of number elements.
 The output is the return value of the function and should be an array of numbers.

+7. Piece of Pie
+Write a function that receives three parameters – an array of pie flavors as strings two target flavors as strings.
+The result of the function should be a new array, containing a section of the original array, starting at the first flavor parameter, and ending at (and including) the second flavor parameter.
+The input comes as three arguments:
+	• An array of strings, representing pie flavors
+	• Two more strings, representing the start and end of the section, respectively The output is the return value of the function and should be an array of strings.